-Exercise and physical therapy may help increase joint mobility, which can reduce stiffness.
+Exercise and physical therapy may help increase joint mobility, reducing stiffness.

-It’s also a great way to lose weight or maintain a healthy weight.
-Carrying around excess pounds can increase your risk for certain conditions that cause joint pain and stiffness.
+It’s also a great way to lose or maintain a healthy weight.
+Carrying around excess pounds can increase your risk for conditions that cause joint pain and stiffness.

-If you’re unsure how to begin exercising or are having difficulty with movement, talk with your doctor or a trained physical therapist.
+If you’re unsure how to begin exercising or have difficulty with movement, talk with your doctor or a trained physical therapist.
 Exercise is an easy way to relieve pain and stiffness, but you can aggravate certain conditions if you don’t take precautions before beginning an exercise plan.

-Complementary and alternative medicine treatments may also hold some promise for easing stiff joints.
-Here are three that may help:
+Complementary and alternative medication treatments may also hold some promise for easing stiff joints.
+Here are two supplements that may help.

 Fish oil supplements

-A typical dosage for fish oil supplements is 300 milligrams (mg) per day.
+A typical dosage for fish oil supplements is between 250 and 500 milligrams (mg) per day.
 You should read bottle labels to determine how many milligrams of omega-3s are in each supplement.

-Be sure to talk with your doctor before you begin taking fish oil supplements.
+Be sure to talk with your doctor before taking fish oil supplements.
 These supplements can interfere with other medications.

 Flaxseed contains another type of omega-3 fatty acid, alpha-linolenic acid (ALA).
 Like EPA and DHA, ALA may help reduce inflammation and ease symptoms of joint stiffness.

 Ground flaxseed has some ALA, but flaxseed oil has more.
 Flaxseed oil is available in capsules or in a bottle.
-The average daily recommendation is 500 mg.
-That amount is often in a flaxseed oil capsule or an ounce of ground flaxseed.
+There is no average daily recommendation.
+About 500 mg is often seen in a flaxseed oil capsule or an ounce of ground flaxseed.

 If joint stiffness and pain come on suddenly, talk with your doctor.
-Likewise, if the stiffness and pain don’t resolve after a period of five to seven days, you should seek medical attention.
+Likewise, if the stiffness and pain don’t resolve after five to seven days, you should seek medical attention.

 You should also seek attention from your doctor if you experience any of these symptoms: